Kurento/kurento/source/user/installation.rst

       sudo apt-get update && sudo apt-get dist-upgrade

-  Keep in mind that this is the recommended method only for server installations of Debian/Ubuntu, not for Docker containers.
-The `Best practices for writing Dockerfiles <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get>`__ recommends against running ``upgrade`` or ``dist-upgrade`` inside Docker containers.
+  However, don't do this inside a Docker container.
+Running ``upgrade`` or ``dist-upgrade`` is frowned upon by the `Docker best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get>`__; instead, you should just move to a newer version of the Kurento Docker image.

 B. Completely uninstall the old Kurento version, and install the new one.

    Note however that **apt-get doesn't remove all dependencies** that were installed with Kurento.
-You will need to use *aptitude* for this, which works better than *apt-get*:
+We recommend that you use *aptitude* for this, which works much better:

    .. code-block:: bash

-      sudo aptitude remove kurento-media-server
+      sudo aptitude remove '?installed?version(kurento)'
-      sudo apt-get update && sudo apt-get install kurento-media-server
+      sudo apt-get update && sudo apt-get install --no-install-recommends --yes \
+          kurento-media-server

 Be careful!
 If you don't follow one of these methods, then you'll probably end up with a **mixed installation of old and new packages**.
 You don't want that to happen: it is a surefire way to get wrong behaviors and crashes.